If you are looking for great movies to watch during the MLK holiday or Black History month, you’ll want to check out these Best MLK Movies for Kids.

 Civil rights leader Ruby Bridges remembers integrating the New Orleans school system in 1960 and the lessons of racial justice that her teacher and Dr. King taught.
 She urges Americans to honor Dr. King’s legacy of service by volunteering on MLK Day.

-To continue this unit study, check out the Ruby Bridges Movie Study.
+To continue learning, check out the Ruby Bridges Movie Study.

 If you want to continue digging deeper, be sure to check out these children’s books.